Jolsty/frontend-assignment/README.md

 # Notes

-This app has been developed by Andrei Ciulpan as an assignment by Satispay.
+This app was developed by Andrei Ciulpan as an assignment by Satispay.

-This app has been developed and tested on `node (v.12.16.3)` with `yarn (v.1.22.4)`.
+It was developed and tested on `node (v.12.16.3)` with `yarn (v.1.22.4)`.

 # How to run